Frequently Asked Questions

 Where should I stay?
 Is there camping or a good deal on lodging?
 If you’re looking to camp we suggest Salmon Creek Falls Campground, just 5 miles up RD 24 (Salmon Creek Road), you will actually ride right through the campground about 7 miles into the race.

 There are also some excellent lodging options.
 The Oakridge Lodge is a great bike friendly, clean and welcoming accommodation located right in the heart of Oakridge.
 They offer you a great place to stay, a tasty breakfast and a hot tub to soak your bones after a long trip or ride.
 If you’re looking for a homey atmosphere, great food, and good company at a good price, the newly reopened Westfir Lodge adjacent to the Office Covered Bridge in Westfir has a relaxing atmosphere and plenty of character right at the trailhead of Alpine Trail and North Fork Trail.
-Double Diamond Lodge offers deluxe accommodations, lakefront, just 5 miles outside Oakridge, and it is run by two local mountain bikers, and outdoor experts.
-You will enjoy the best view around from their hand build lodge.
+Double Diamond Lodge offers a nice VRBO “basecamp”, lakefront, just 5 miles outside Oakridge, and it is run by two local mountain bikers, and outdoor experts.
+You will enjoy the best view around from their hand build basecamp.
 All three lodgings offer exceptional food, extremely hospitable hosts, and a taste of the local flavor.

 Will I have to navigate my route?
 No. All the corners and turns are marked and will be staffed by volunteer corner marshals.